You are currently viewing Thinking Out of the Box – Easy Toys for Kids

 Going places

 Fancy taking a drive?
 Maybe your little one wants to head out to sea for the day.
 Turn your cardboard box into a car, simply by flipping over one of the top panels, and sticking a paper plate onto the inside of the box.
-You can tuck the other panels into the box and add a cushion for a comfortable seat.
+You can tuck the other panels inside nd add a cushion for a comfortable seat.
 Use more paper plates for tires.

 To make a boat, cut off the top panels and use them to add cardboard points onto both ends of a box.
 Add a strip of cardboard over the middle of the box.
 Cut a hole in the middle of this and stick a cardboard tube into it for a mast.